 The physiological response to stress goes like this: When confronted with danger (like when our forebears encountered a wooly mammoth), our bodies flood with the stress hormones adrenaline and cortisol that elevate our heart rate, increase our blood pressure and boost our energy, prepping us for “fight or flight.”

 While we’re unlikely to be attacked by a wooly mammoth today, we do face challenges—like caring for elderly parents, a sucky job or the ascension of an unqualified President to the throne—that can make our bodies react the same way.
 And when this natural alarm system gets stuck in the ‘on’ position, it takes its toll.
+No wonder people are turning to cannabis in order to forget their troubles and stress.
+Although, it wouldn’t be a bad idea to check out some dispensary supplies first before deciding whether you’re a joint or a vape person.

 You’re likely aware of how stress management techniques such as meditation, deep breathing and spending time in nature can help.
 But here’s some other information about dealing with stress you may have missed: